Babes in the Woods killer Russell Bishop jailed for minimum 36 years

 On her feelings about Bishop, she said: “I have lived with the pain, the loss and sheer hate towards him for what he had done for the last 32 years.

-“Russell Bishop is a horrible, wicked man.
+“Russell Bishop is a horrible, wicked man who has no thought for anyone but himself.
 No child is safe if he is allowed to be free.”

 Barrie Fellows said the loss of Nicola destroyed his relationship with his wife, saying it “tore us apart”.